julzerinos/googlecloud-text-detect-appengine/README.md

 Users can log into the application using GCP accounts (restricted access).
 HTTPS only is supported.
 It is possible to log out | ✓ | GCP accounts are assumed to be all Google accounts.
 Authentication is shallow (file upload authentication is done in frontend).
 HTTPS is secured by built-in GAE mechanics
 App stores image files in a Cloud Storage bucket using unique identifiers.
 KMS is used to create Customer Managed Encryption on uplaoded files | ✓ | Timestamps are used as identifiers for images
 Datastore is used to keep information on *image uploader*, *image name*, *digital digest*, *signed url to original*, *signed url to rescaled* and *Vision API text* | ✓ | Digital digest (hash) is calculated based on bytes string
-Source code is stored in Google Source Repositories | ✓ | For sharing purposes, code is stored on GitHub repositories Google Cloud Function 1 stores and rescales images | ✓ | - Google Cloud Function 3 is triggered by pub/sub, uses Vision API to find text in image and sends an email to uploader | ✓ | - Cloud Build builds newer version of application when changes are commited to repo | ✓ | Solved with Cloud Build Triggers (beta)
+Source code is stored in Google Source Repositories | ✓ | For sharing purposes, code is also stored on GitHub repositories Google Cloud Function 1 stores and rescales images | ✓ | - Google Cloud Function 3 is triggered by pub/sub, uses Vision API to find text in image and sends an email to uploader | ✓ | - Cloud Build builds newer version of application when changes are commited to repo | ✓ | Solved with Cloud Build Triggers (beta)